Officers & Board Members

 Antti Heinonen

-He chaired the Banknote Committee (BANCO) of the European System of Central Banks for more than 10 years until 2008.
-He was also the Chairman of the Eurosystem Cash Changeover Co-ordination Committee, which had the overall responsibility for the co-ordination of the euro cash changeover in 2002.
+He chaired the Banknote Committee of the European System of Central Banks for more than 10 years and the Eurosystem Cash Changeover Co-ordination Committee which had the overall responsibility for the co-ordination of the euro cash changeover in 2002.
+Prior to joining the ECB, he served as the chief cashier of the Bank of Finland from 1993.

 Quote from Antti Heinonen